HardDie/ytmemchat_wails/CURSOR.md

 `-all` must show the package comment and every export.
 If `go doc` prints `no Go files` or only a name with no prose, the port is incomplete.

-After porting a package, add (or mark Ported) its `go doc` command in [README.md](README.md) under Contributing → Package documentation.
+After porting a package, add (or mark Ported) its `go doc` command on the [Contributing](docs/wiki/Contributing.md) wiki page under Package documentation.

 ### Tests